 Philadelphia has long been one of the United States’ most thriving creative hubs.
 Yet, probably due to the fact that it’s just a few hours away from New York, Philly’s art scene doesn’t quite get the recognition it deserves.
-In addition to stunning murals, the city is also home to a plethora of galleries for art lovers of all tastes.
+Nevertheless, in addition to stunning murals, the city is also home to a plethora of galleries for art lovers of all tastes.

 Central Philadelphia Art Spaces